AntonSmelchakov/rsschool-cv/cv.md

 ## About myself

-Currently studying different aspects of frontend development and looking for an entry level job in that field.
+Currently studying different aspects of frontend development and looking for an entry or intern level job in that field.

 Previous job experience: